Enuresis Causes, Symptoms, Types & Treatment Tips in Children

 - Family history also indicates the passing of this disorder in kids from generations.

-- Irregular washroom habits and drinking habits can urge the child to lose the bladder control.
+- Irregular washroom habits and drinking habits can urge the child to lose bladder control.

-2. Diurnal Enuresis: This is a concerned problem when the child urinates in clothes during day.
+This is a concerned problem when the child urinates in clothes during the day.

-- Anxiety or fear using the toilet or stress in child's life can trigger this problem.
+- Anxiety or fear using the toilet or stress in a child's life can trigger this problem.

 - Irregular washroom habits and no toilet training can lead to day time wetting.